 KDHX is a pretty rare thing.
-In an increasingly commercial world, were proud to be a non-profit arts organization celebrating over 25 years of independent music, art and culture in St. Louis and around the world.
+In an increasingly commercial world, were proud to be a non-profit arts organization celebrating 30 years of independent music, art and culture in St. Louis and around the world.
 The Folk School, The Stage, the Magnolia Café, KDHX.org, and 88.1 FM all work together to form a thriving and well-rounded arts destination committed to building community through media.

 You could say we're as addicted to spreading art and music as we've always been.
 But, thanks to people like you, our independent footprint is growing.